Clutch-254/Kenyan-Health-Facilities-Pipeline/README.md

 # Kenyan Health Facilities: A Data Science Pipeline

-Welcome!
 This project is a hands-on demonstration of a simple, end-to-end data science pipeline.
-We're using a real-world dataset of health facilities in Kenya to show how you can automatically fetch, clean, and prepare data for machine learning.
+I using a real-world dataset of health facilities in Kenya to show how you can automatically fetch, clean, and prepare data for machine learning.

 ## 🚀 What's Inside?